Hchong16/lost-ark-excavation-minigame/README.md

 Before starting the exectuable, four values may need to be changed in the `config.ini`:

 `starting_delay_seconds` is the time before the program starts tapping the targets.
-Typically, longer will allow the program to "settle" and hit targets more accuratly.
+Typically, longer delay will allow the program to "settle" and hit targets more accurately.

 When we locate the arrow, the program will find the starting position of the arrow on the x-axis.
 The `arrow_middle_offset` will adjust the defined middle point of the arrow.
 ```